ytt2k/spotifyy2/README.md

-# Spotify app
+# My Spotify Info app
-:notes: check your top 10 tracks
+* check your top 10 tracks
-\
-:notes: check your top 10 artists
+* check your top 10 artists

-\
-:notes: see a list of your playlists
+* see a list of your playlists
-\

 ![](spotifyy2.gif)